AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54040-created-field-is-blank-in-order-details-page.md

 <u>Steps to reproduce</u>:

-1. Install Magento with B2B Module.
+1. Install Adobe Commerce with B2B Module.
 1. Create a new customer and place an order.
 1. Go to the order detail on frontend and check *[!UICONTROL Created]* field.